Live chat for sales can be an incredibly effective tactic. Of course, that’s why you’re here researching it!

 Here at Drift, we’ve seen this shift happening first-hand.

-More and more frequently, the people reaching out to us to learn about our live chat product are sales decision-makers.
+More and more frequently, the people reaching out to us to learn about our live chat software product are sales decision-makers.
 They’re VPs of sales, and sales directors, and CROs.

 - They want to book meetings and demos faster.